-The Lynx as an Educational Tool
+The Lynx

 The Lynx is proud to partner with the Egan Maritime Institute of Nantucket, offering a combined curriculum called "Sea of Opportunities."
 This partnership likely provides unique educational opportunities for students and participants, drawing on the strengths and expertise of both organizations.

 Finding alternate ways to supplement in-class lessons and motivate our children to stay engaged with learning was our goal.
 New ways to grab a young person's attention is getting harder and hard, especially when competing in the digital age.
 We wanted to shake up their digital realities with something bigger, better, natural, fast, and adventurous.
-Our answer — a 122-foot fully rigged sailing time machine.
+Our answer: a 122-foot fully rigged sailing time machine.

 Our time machine, the American Clipper Schooner Lynx, is more than just an authentic living history museum.
 It is a world unto itself.
 An open door to the past that invites the curiosity of our youth and gives them a gateway into sailing on the open seas.